 New research shows data centre acquisition upsurge

-Perhaps there’s little surprise, but new research has indicated there are just a few predatory sharks in data centre operator circles looking to claim as much of the market as possible.
+Perhaps there's little surprise, but new research has indicated there are just a few predatory sharks in data center operator circles looking to claim as much of the market as possible.

-The data from Synergy Research Group reveals the number of significant data centre-oriented merger and acquisition (M&A) deals continued its relentless rise in 2018.
+The data from Synergy Research Group reveals the number of significant data center-oriented merger and acquisition (M-A) deals continued its relentless rise in 2018.
 However, despite the rise, the total value of deals for the year actually fell below the 2017 peak.

-In aggregate 68 M&A deals were closed in 2018 with a total value of around US$16 billion.
-While this grand total does include five billion-dollar-plus deals, there were none that reached 2017’s scale with Digital Realty’s acquisition of DuPont Fabros or the Equinix acquisition of Verizon’s data centres in 2017.
+In aggregate 68 M-A deals were closed in 2018 with a total value of around US$16 billion.
+While this grand total does include five billion-dollar-plus deals, there were none that reached 2017's scale with Digital Realty's acquisition of DuPont Fabros or the Equinix acquisition of Verizon's data centers in 2017.